ibm-cloud-docs/Backup/port-information.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Configuring Ports to allow communication between the backup agent and Cloud Backup Portal
+# Configuring firewall ports for {{site.data.keyword.backup_notm}}
 {: #portinfo}

+Configure firewall ports to enable communication between your {{site.data.keyword.backup_full}} agent and the Cloud Backup Portal.
+Ensure TCP ports 8086, 8087, and 2546 are accessible.
+{: shortdesc}

 The {{site.data.keyword.backup_full}} agent that is installed on your server needs to be able to communicate with the vault that you purchased.
 The Director host information for an {{site.data.keyword.backup_notm}} user account can be found in the [{{site.data.keyword.cloud_notm}} console](/cloud-storage/backup){: external}.
 The following list provides some examples, and the hostname depends on the data center where the director is present.